Sunny Sunday, possible severe risk Monday

 Mobile, Ala.
 (WKRG) – Nestor is well out of our area and we have sunny, clear skies in the forecast for today.
-We are going to have a pleasant night around 70 degrees and will wake up to mostly sunny skies.
+We are going to have a pleasant night around 70 degrees and will wake up to partly cloudy skies.

 As we go through the afternoon tomorrow, you will notice the clouds beginning to cover the sky.
 We are expecting a cold front to come through our area sometime tomorrow evening.
 Ahead of the front, there will be a possible risk for severe weather.
 There is a low chance of an isolated tornado, heavy rainfall or strong winds.